ZSaberLv0/ZFVimGitUtil/README.md

     fill a temp file with untracked and ignored files, save the temp file to remove all of these files

+* `ZFGitStatus`

+    find and go through all git repo under cwd, echo its changes by `git status -s`

 * `ZFGitHardRemoveAllHistory`

     like the name, use with caution